-Just like foods from around the world that you may not want to try, food in Colonial America might also seem over-the-top or unappetizing to modern tastes.
+Just like foods from around the world that you may not want to try, food in Colonial America might also seem over-the-top, unappetizing, or even gross to modern tastes.
 Many foods that Colonists loved are no longer made today for a variety of reasons.
 On the other hand, some foods have survived.
 Though Colonial Americans proclaimed in 1776 that all men are created equal, all food dishes, it seems, are not.

 Crazy Colonial food recipes thus provide an interesting and entertaining window into one of the most important facets of life in the Colonial Era: what people ate.
 The story of food in Colonial America isn't just about what was on the supper table.
 Like the culinary profile of any period (like, the Great Depression, to name one example), it's also a story of class, taste, culture, and empire.

 The huge population of beaver in North America meant that the Great Lakes region hosted a booming fur trade in the 17th and 18th centuries.
 It should come as no surprise, then, that beaver meat was also consumed.
 Beaver tail was a particular - and peculiar - delicacy in Colonial America.

 The meat was very fatty and typically roasted, and it has been described by at least one contemporary cookbook writer as "essentially gamey-tasting fat."